Using phonics worksheets can be an adventure.

 I have dedicated these free Phonics worksheets and our other Phonics activities to the memory of my Dad who was a super teacher and had spent time learning Phonics in Phoenix at 70 years young and then came home to teach his grandchildren.

-In the few years left before his death, he taught the children of over 60 families the sounds of the phonograms - for free!
+In the last few years before his death, he taught the children of over 60 families the sounds of the phonograms - for free!

 Even slower students who know the Phonics rules and who become handy with the Phonics sounds begin to advance quickly as soon as reading makes sense to them.
 Once any student has the basic reading skills he is free to read, and thereby, to learn almost anything!

 After you learn to read, you read to learn. :-)

 I dedicate these phonics activities to the memory of, my Dad, who was a super teacher, and to serving as many children as I can in his memory.

 Alphabet Worksheets - Tracing and copying.

 Alphabet Flash Cards - Video names the 26 letters of the alphabet and shows both capitals and lower case letters.
 Use the first 26 cards in the phonics flashcards below for printable alphabet flash cards.

 Short Vowel Sounds - Video of short vowels and printable short vowel worksheets.